This page presents an overview of our plan for product development in this area.

 - Equine pharmaceuticals and vaccines

 - Emergency care

 - Environmental toxicology

 Sign Up for Product Announcements

-So, make sure you use the form to the right on this page to sign up for product announcements.
-That way you’ll be among the first to know when each new product becomes available.
+We’ll already at work on some of these video training programs.
+So make sure you use the form to the right on this page to sign up for product announcements.
+That way you’ll be among the first to know when each new training video becomes available.

 Finally, we’d love to get your feedback on which product(s) you’d like to see next, even if it’s not on our list.
-Send us your ideas via our suggestion box.
+Send us an email with your ideas via our suggestion box.